thomboggs/FreshWaterBassAmp/README.md

 # FreshWaterBassAmp
 [IN PROGRESS] Bass Preamp/Effects plugin to be used for DI bass guitar

+Build by loading the `.jucer` file in the JUCE Projucer

 To do:
 - Cleaned up filter structure